-Cell growth, treatment and harvesting

-b.End3 Cells were subcultured (x times) and seeded on 4 6 well cell culture plates(Corning) at a concentration of 200000 live cells per well.
-After seeding plates were incubated at 37°C with 5% CO2 for 24 hours.
-At 24 hours growth medium (DMEM media (Gibco) with 10% FBS, 1% Pen/Strep, and 2 mM L-glutamine) was removed and replaced with ACM, and culture plates were placed back in incubator for an additional 48 hours.
-Upon completion of 72 hour incubation plates were removed and treated with a 5 minute pulse of either vehicle (DMEM media), 100 μM ATP (Tocris), ACM buffered to a pH of 6.8, or 60 mM KCl.
-Upon completion of treatments, 200 μL of cell lysis buffer (prepared in house with 100x phosphatase and protease inhibitors added (Bimake) was added to each well, and harvested via cell scraping.
-Lysed cell material from each well was then added to a 1.7 mL microfuge tube and centrifuged for 10 minutes at 13,000 G’s at 4°C, supernatant was then transferred to a new 1.7 μL microfuge tube for protein quantification.
+b.End3 cells were seeded on 6 well culture plates and incubated at 37°C with 5% CO2:95% air and grown to confluence.
+Growth media was then removed and replaced with ACM, and cells were incubated for an additional 24 hours.
+Cells were removed, washed with 1x PBS, and treated with a 5-minute pulse of either 1) Vehicle (aCSF in ACM), 2) ACM buffered to a pH=6.8, 3) 60 mM KCl in ACM.
+Treatments were removed and cells were then washed in 1x PBS, and 200 μL of cell lysis buffer (20 mM tris-HCl pH=7.4, 50 mM NaCl, 2 mM MgCl2 hexahydrate, 1% NP40, 0.5% sodium deoxycholate, 0.1% sodium dodecyl sulfate in H2O) containing 1% by volume of protease and phosphatase inhibitor cocktail (Bimake, B14002/B15002), was added to each well and harvested via cell scraping.
+Lysed cell material was then added to a new 1.7 ml microfuge tube and centrifuged for 10 minutes at 13,000xg at 4°C. supernatant was then transferred to a new 1.7 mL microfuge tube for protein quantification.

-Protein Quantification

-Protein quantification was performed using the Pierce BCA protein assay kit (Thermo).
-Quantification standards were prepared from 2 mg/mL albumin standard (Thermo) serially diluted out to the following 9 dilutions: 2000, 1500, 1000, 750, 500, 250, 125, 25, 0 (blank) μg/mL.
-10 μL of each albumin standard dilution and cell lysate supernatant collected previously was pipetted into a 96 well microplate (Corning) in duplicate.
-Working reagent for colorimetric protein quantification was prepared by adding reagents “A” and “B” from the BCA kit at a ratio of 50:1, after which 200 μL was added to each sample in the 96 well microplate, Microplate was then covered, wrapped in aluminum foil, and incubated at 37°C for 30 minutes.
-After incubation plate was assayed for OD on a BMG ClarioStar plate reader at λ=562 nm.
-Values from standards were used to generate a standard curve, the parameters of which in the form of Y=mx+b were used to calculate total amount of protein in each sample.
-Samples were then diluted to a concentration of 1 μg/μL in lysis buffer (with phosphatase and protease inhibitors) with 15 μL of 4x Lamelli loading dye and DTT prepared at a 1:10 mixture added to each.
-Samples were then frozen at -80° C for gel electrophoresis.
+Protein quantification was performed using a Pierce BCA protein assay kit (Thermo Scientific, 23223).
+Quantification standards were prepared from a 2 mg/mL Pierce BSA Standard (Thermo Scientific, 23210), serially diluted for generation of quantification curve.
+Albumin standards and cell lysate samples were pipetted into a microplate in duplicate, and working reagent was added to each sample, covered, and incubated at 37°C for 30 minutes. following incubation plate was assayed for optical density (OD) on a BMG ClarioStar plate reader at λ=562 nm.
+OD values for BSA standards were used to generate a quantification curve which was used to calculate total protein concentration in each sample.
+Samples were then diluted to a concentration of 1 μg/μL in lysis buffer with 5x Lane Marker Reducing Sample Buffer (Thermo Scientific, 39000) and Dithiothreitol (DTT) (Thermo Scientific, R0862).
+Samples were then frozen at -80° C.